Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 All of our kits follow a common API through which you can use to access various functions and properties that will help you develop your strategy and bot.

 The online version is hosted here: [ADD API LINK], the markdown version is here: [ADD HERE]

+## FAQ

+As questions come up, this will be populated with frequently asked questions regarding the C++ kit.